manroygood/roy-goodman/content/post/how-to-latex/index.md

 * Make minimal use of hand-formatted spacing.
 Try to avoid using `\`, `\,`, etc.

 * Figures:
-  * If making figures in MATLAB, Use my startup.m file to get better defaults, in particular thicker lines, larger text in labels, use the $\LaTeX$​ interpreter in all text.
+  * If making figures in MATLAB, Use my startup.m file to get better defaults, in particular thicker lines, larger text in labels, use the $\LaTeX$​​ interpreter in all text.
+Thin lines disappear, especially when projected as slides.

   * Don't ever use the MATLAB green represented by `'g'`.
 Especially not in talks.
 It shows up very poorly on the screen.

   * Align subfigures and avoid too much whitespace between and around them.

+  * Don't get me started on colormaps!
+The old default MATLAB colormap, called **jet,** used in commands like `pcolor` and `surf ` is *bad, bad, bad* and should never be used.
+The new default colormap **parula** is better but still not optimal.
+A lot of perceptual research has gone into the design of the colormaps for the Python library **matplotlib** and has been ported over to [this MATLAB package](https://www.mathworks.com/matlabcentral/fileexchange/62729-matplotlib-perceptually-uniform-colormaps).
+The link contains a video with an explanation.

   * The ["Obsolete Packages and Commnds"](https://ctan.org/pkg/l2tabu-english) document recommends against using the `\begin{center}...\end{center}` syntax in a figure and instead use `centering` , i.e.